Science has shown consistently that humans equate scarcity with value.

 The brand doesn’t overtly rely on upsells to improve its daily AOV.
 It offers shoppers one-day exclusive deals plus free next-day delivery.
 With new incredible deals daily, it offers them limited quantities to create exclusivity.

 The countdown timer puts the shoppers on the spot, heightening their FOMO with each countdown and reminding them what they stand to lose without being pushy.

 Best Buy’s clutter-free “Deal of the Day” page is less distracting, enabling it to gain shoppers’ attention effortlessly.
 Furthermore, the company offers shoppers a price match guarantee to make the deals more compelling.

-- Focus buyers on the deal with a less overwhelming page design.
+- Grab the attention of the buyers on the deal with a less overwhelming page design

 5. Boost loyalty with limited period email deals